 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
+If there is a particular specialist or hospital facility that you want to use, check first to be sure your PCP makes referrals to that specialist or uses that hospital.

 To change your PCP, call our Customer Service Department (phone numbers are printed on the back cover of this document).
 PCP changes take effect the first day of the following month.
 Requests for retroactive changes are typically not approved.
-When you call, be sure to let Customer Service know if you are seeing specialists or getting other covered services that needed your

-PCP's approval (such as home health services and outpatient therapy).
+When you call, be sure to let Customer Service know if you are seeing specialists or getting other covered services that needed your PCP's approval (such as home health services, outpatient therapy, and cardiac/pulmonary rehabilitation therapy).
 Customer Service will change your membership record to show the name of your new PCP.
 They will also send you an updated membership card with the name and phone number of your new PCP.